 It’s late, you’re tired, you really need a vacation.
 You’ve given everything you have to the business but you’re ready to move on.
 Maybe you have a different idea; perhaps you’re ready to retire, or maybe you are just over seeing little return with so much physical and emotional investment.
 Like many small business owners, you might just be tired of losing money every month.
 Never mind why – the fact is, you have decided to sell your business.
 What’s next?
 Let’s discuss.

 Most articles will advise you to prepare your closing at least 6 months in advance.
 But what if you don’t have 6 months?
 If your business is anything but profitable, you will want to get out as soon as possible with as little financial damage as possible.
 If your business is not paying you a wage you could earn elsewhere before being profitable, it isn’t really profit.
 In fact, it is nothing more than a reduced salary.
-Online auctions provide a portal to quickly and effectively recover potential loss from your business.
+Online auction platforms provide a way to quickly and effectively recover potential loss from your business.
 These sites handle the entire process from start to finish, freeing up your time to prepare for your next venture.
 But before we get into the method online auction offers, let’s talk about the options.

 First, Option 1: the Do-It-Yourself.
 Most business owners will attempt to sell the business on their own, and why not?
 They know the ins and outs, they don’t want to pay someone else to do something they would like to think they can do on their own.
 It seems easy enough, list it, find a buyer, sell it.
 But today’s economy isn’t necessarily a new-business-friendly place, and if you have not been able to make your own dream work, how can you expect the next person to?
 Let’s discuss what’s involved in this option.